Ola-Ahmed-Harba/mnist-Challenge/README.md

 - View some data samples using matplotlib library.
-Do some preliminary processing on the data, such as --re-sizing images into ``` 28*28 ``` ,
+Do some preliminary processing on the data, such as
+-- re-sizing images into ``` 28*28 ```
---reshape into a single with  1 channel,
+-- reshape into a single with  1 channel
---Convert  training data from integer to float format, --normalize to range 0-1.
+-- Convert  training data from integer to float format -- normalize to range 0-1

 - Convert Data Labels to  one hot encode target values ``` to_categorical ``` .
 - Create simple cnn model which contains many ```layers(Conv2D, Pool ,Dense)``` as well as input and output layers.